dansouza/fib/README.md

 # fib
-recursive fibonacci in a few languages
+fibonacci in a few languages

 ```
 TEST                ELAPSED   HASH                                       RESULT